Skip to main content

 Tool Resolution at Execution Time

-When an agent runs, MeetLoyd determines which tools are available based on OpenFGA grants — the same permissions you manage on this page.
+When an agent runs, MeetLoyd determines which tools are available based on OpenFGA grants — the same permissions you manage on the Authorization page.

 Delegation Constraints